torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

 vfio-ccw cmd region
 -------------------

-The vfio-ccw cmd region is used to accept asynchronous instructions from userspace::
+The vfio-ccw cmd region is used to accept asynchroanalus instructions from userspace::

   #define VFIO_CCW_ASYNC_CMD_HSCH (1 << 0)